 External hard drives are fantastic for storing large amounts of data locally, without uploading it to the cloud or overloading your computer’s internal drive.
-However, as reliable and sturdy as most portable hard drives are, mishaps and malfunctions leading to data loss happen.
+However, as reliable and sturdy as most USB drives & portable hard drives are, mishaps and malfunctions leading to data loss happen.
 This can be annoying at best, devastating at worst: if you have weeks and weeks’ (or years and years’) worth of data stored in your external hard drive when it fails, then you can feel absolutely destroyed.
 This can be caused by accidental deletion, infection from viruses, corrupted data, or various other technical and mechanical issues.

 Can you get data back?
 Can you recover all those lost files?
 Possibly – each situation is different.
 Professional data recovery specialists can retrieve all lost data, no matter how hopeless you might feel.
-Experts can disassemble your external drive and diagnose problems quickly, unravelling any problems of lost data.
+Experts can disassemble your external drive and diagnose problems quickly, unraveling any problems of lost data.

 USB External Drive Failure, Check Enclosures.

-Your external hard drive may fail because of a problem with a connection within the enclosure – if this is the case, experts may be able to revive your drive.
+Your external hard drive may fail because of a problem with a connection within the USB enclosure – if this is the case, experts may be able to revive your drive.
 Using specialized file recovery tools and IDE/SATA to USB adapters, reviving your USB enclosure is very possible.
 Connecting the hard drive, using proprietary USB extraction tools can retrieve all your lost files. eProvided will recognize your corrupted drive and assign it a drive letter, retrieving all your lost files.